nucleartide/Breadforge/.github/pull_request_template.md

 ## Development checklist

+> First, review your `Files changed` in GitHub and clean up your code.
+>
-> Consider Ryan Hipple's 3 engineering values:
+> Then, consider Ryan Hipple's 3 engineering values:
 >
 > * Modular
 >     * Systems not dependent on each other